Meet the Mentors

 In 2010, Ms. Lewis Luppino was named one Canada’s Top 100 Most Powerful Women.
 She has held leadership positions on numerous steering committees and volunteer Boards including, the Springboard Society for Disabilities, Alberta Ballet, Orchestra Canada, Calgary Philharmonic Orchestra, Calgary Seniors Resource Society and Western Sky Land Trust.

 Most recently Trish was the Director of Development at Theatre Calgary where she managed a successful development program anchored in sponsorship and philanthropic support.
-Currently Trish is the Director of Development at the University of Calgary in the Faculty of Environmental Design.
+Currently Trish is the Director of Development at the University of Calgary School of Architecture, Planning and Landscape.

 Del is an Accredited Public Relations (APR) professional with two decades of experience managing numerous projects and partnerships at the Canadian Broadcasting Corporation (CBC).
 A former radio and television reporter, her aptitude for connecting with people from diverse backgrounds and communities, enables her to excel at building relationships with multiple stakeholders.